wuyichen24/coding-interview/docs/solution-patterns/Depth_First_Search.md

 - Space complexity: O(V)
 - Notes:
    - V is the number of vertices and E the number of edges.
-   - Weighted graphs and unweighted graphs have the same complexity (Weights having no direct impact on the complexity.).
+   - Weighted graphs and unweighted graphs have the same complexity (Weights having no direct impact on the complexity).

 ## When to use
 - Pathfinding